Chelsea 2-2 Bournemouth: Pressure rises on Enzo Maresca as old issues come back to bite Blues boss

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW📺

-It was still not the glory years of old, but winning breeds winning and promised better times to come after the chaotic early Todd Boehly-Clearlake years and an ongoing unhelpful turnover of managers.
+It was still not the glory years of old, but winning breeds winning and promised better times to come after the chaotic early Todd Boehly and Clearlake Capital years and an ongoing unhelpful turnover of managers.

 How much of that progress has been made six months on?
 Judging by the boos at the end of the Blues' latest poor result against Bournemouth - after which Maresca missed his post-match media duties due to a virus - not a great deal.